beneee/vue3-jest-custom-elements-demo/README.md

 Even though it is not allowed to include functions in the `globals` config object according to [Jest's documentation](https://jestjs.io/docs/configuration#globals-object), Jest will properly pick up the configured `compilerOptions.isCustomElement` function from the `jest.config.js` file when running a single test spec file.
 In this case no warning is printed by Vue that it failed to resolve the custom element component.

-#### 2. Running all test spec files at once
+#### 2. Running all test spec files at once (**in parallel**)

 Run `npm run test:all` (or `npx jest --no-cache`) to run all test spec files _in bulk_.

-Running all tests at once will result in warnings that Vue cannot resolve the custom element component.
+Running all tests at once in parallel will result in warnings that Vue cannot resolve the custom element component.

 Console output: